roo2/buying-bitcoin-aus/why-cryptocurrency-is-good-for-us.md

 Businesses will still receive investment, high return for high risk is attractive to many.

 ### Other thoughts:
 * Land ownership is nothing to frown upon.
-But because of inflation, people buy land who don't
-* really want it just to hold on to their savings.
+But because of inflation, people buy land who just want to hold on to their savings.
 This drives up the price for people who really need it.
 * Even if you already own land, unless it's your primary source of inclome, you're still losing out to inflation.
 * Inflation is theft.
 Banks create money every time someone borrows from them and this is unfair!
 * Currently, businesses are expected to grow exponentially just to beat inflation, this is clearly unsustainable and drives environmental damage and harmful consumerism.
 Not all productive business is helping people.